alhaji-aki/invoicing-app-nest-js/README.md

 [ ] A user can send an invoice

-[ ] The email is sent to th contact email and if there are any carbon copy emails they will be copied
+[ ] The email is sent to the contact email and if there are any carbon copy emails they will be copied

 [ ] A user can generate invoice pdf